Barnard 150 - The Seahorse Nebula: Image Processing Walkthrough

 Reference Image - auto - the default

-Select the output directory to wbpp folder
+Select the output directory for the WBPP folder

 Enable CC for all light frames